ZarehD/AspNetStatic/Readme.md

         });
       ```

-    - __XML__: To configure the XML minifier, register a configured instance of `XmlMinificationSettings`:
+    - __XML__: To configure the XML minifier, register as a singleton a configured instance of `XmlMinificationSettings`:
       ```c#
       using WebMarkupMin.Core;
       builder.Services.AddSingleton(